ZhanaraZeinesheva/automation-with-python/README.md

 This repository contains a collection of Python scripts for automating everyday tasks and workflows.

 ## 📌 About
 The goal of this project is to build and organize small automation tools using Python.
 These scripts help reduce manual work and improve efficiency.
+All datasets used in this project are sourced from publicly available platforms such as Kaggle and Google.

 ## 📂 Projects
 - `workbook_automation.py` – Script for updating prices en masse (e.g., working with Excel files)